UWDATA515/ci_example/README.md

 ![Build/Test Workflow](https://github.com/UWDATA515/ci_example/actions/workflows/build_test.yml/badge.svg)
 [![Coverage Status](https://coveralls.io/repos/github/UWDATA515/ci_example/badge.svg?branch=main)](https://coveralls.io/github/UWDATA515/ci_example?branch=main)

+## Package configuration in pyproject.toml

+Check out `pyproject.toml` for an example of how your project might be packaged for release for others to use via PyPi.

 ## GitHub Actions Workflow

 In this example repository, we demonstrate how to use GitHub Actions to